untangledfinance/untangled-docs/docs/user-documentation/operation-of-untangled/How protocol works.md

 - JOT or Junior Obligation Token represents the junior tranche (or unitranche if the pool issues only one token) in a pool.
 JOT token holders earn a variable return based on residual cash flow in a pool.
 A pool needs to maintain a minimum JOT amount as a minimum first loss (or first loss buffer).
 - SOT or Senior Obligation Token represents the senior tranche in a pool.
 SOT token holders earn a fixed interest rate through the increase in SOT token prices (interest accruals)
 - There is no duration for pool tokens, i.e., perpetual - as long as investors keep money in the pool they will earn a return from the pool’s financings.
 Investment periods could however be enforced through off-chain agreements.

+# Key terms

+## Originator
+typically a fintech who specialize in certain types of lending such as SME loans or trade finance.

+## Collaterals
+RWA collaterals tokenized as NFTs.

+## Asset Pool
+a smart contract instance that lends against collaterals with its reserve in stable coins.
+Asset Pool borrows (therefore also called Borrow Pool) from Liquidity Pool (automatically) and credit investors (manually) in order to lend to Originator.
+Asset pool is operated by an Issuer with designated Originator(s).

+## Validator
+a trusted entity that provides validation services re collaterals: e.g. performing due diligence on collaterals being locked into an Asset Pool such as loans, invoices or carbon credits.

+## Pool Tranches
+- Senior tranche is represented by SOT, an ERC-20 token with a currency value of 1 but is continuously accruing interest.
+- Junior tranche is represented by JOT, an ERC-20 token acting as the first loss piece in a pool.

+## Minimum First Loss
+a Asset Pool’s parameter that reflects minimum currency amount of JOT over Pool Value

+## Reserve

+the value of stablecoins in an Asset Pool

+## Pool Value
+equals Reserve plus Net Asset Value